ON THIS PAGE: You will find out more about the factors that increase the chance of developing breast cancer. Use the menu to see other pages.

 It is important to talk with your doctor about how to find out your personal risk of breast cancer and to discuss risk-reducing or prevention options (see below).

 Different factors cause different types of cancer.
-Researchers continue to look into what factors cause breast cancer.
+Researchers continue to look into what factors cause breast cancer, including ways to prevent it.
 Although there is no proven way to completely prevent this disease, you may be able to lower your risk.

 The following options may help reduce your risk of breast cancer.
 Talk with your health care team for more information about your personal risk of breast cancer.